From the Cook

 Tips & Tricks (5)

-- Bloom Your Cocoa Powder 🍫Whisk Dutch-process cocoa powder with hot melted butter before adding other wet ingredients to intensify chocolate flavor and eliminate any raw cocoa taste.
+- Bloom Your Cocoa Powder 🍫Whisk Dutch-process cocoa powder with hot melted butter before adding other ingredients to unlock deeper chocolate flavor and reduce grittiness in your chewy brownies.

-- Underbake for Maximum Chewiness 👇Pull the brownies from the oven when a toothpick inserted in the center has a few moist crumbs—they'll continue cooking as they cool and develop that signature chewy texture.
+- Underbake Slightly for Maximum Chewiness 🎯Pull brownies from the oven when a toothpick inserted comes out with a few moist crumbs (not clean)—they'll continue cooking as they cool, yielding that perfect chewy center.

 Recipe Facts